-In my 20 years of working at large organisations, I can’t pinpoint a time where the company wasn’t going through some kind of reorganisation: either designing the new structure, executing team and leadership shifts, or embedding a new operating model on top of a recently reorganised set of teams.
+In my 20 years of working at large organisations, I can’t pinpoint a time when the company wasn’t going through some kind of reorganisation: either designing the new structure, executing team and leadership shifts, or embedding a new operating model on top of a recently reorganised set of teams.

 Organisation is key to corporate success, particularly once companies or departments reach a certain size.
 Org charts help explain to your team, as well as your internal customers, how your department works and who is accountable for what.
 However, most reorganisations fail to deliver significant improvements, and many add more problems and cost that they address.
 Why is that, and how do we do it right?